ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Methodology

 \subsubsection{\textbf{The Oracle}}

 To specify the test standards for critical scenarios, there are two kinds of operators in oracle module of BTScenario: ``periodic'' and ``record''.
-The ``periodic'' type indicates that the oracle needs to be verified unless it is violated or the simulation is completed.
-The ``record'' type indicates that the program must record information about the actors or environment in the scenario without impacting the simulation process.
-For example, the code below specifies that the simulator monitors whether ``car1'' collides and records the change of ``car2'' speed value.
+The operator ``periodic'' requires that the oracle needs to be verified unless it is violated or the simulation is completed.
+The operator ``record'' indicates that the program must record information about the actors or environment in the scenario.
+Line 19 specifies that the simulator monitors whether the ``ego'' collides.

-Through the above language design, BTScenario can model the action parameters space of the actors at different steps in the scenario.
-Moreover, using BTScenario, we can describe a variety of complex scenarios.